-New Zealand currently has 13 Defence force personnel deployed to Afghanistan, within the North Atlantic Treaty Organisation (NATO) operation, known as Resolute Support Mission.3 The NATO operation is a training, advisory and assistance mission designed to support the Afghan security forces and institutions.
-New Zealand personnel currently deployed in Afghanistan are primarily engaged in training roles. s6(a) and s9(2)(f)(iv)
+New Zealand currently has 13 Defence force personnel deployed to Afghanistan, within the North Atlantic Treaty Organisation (NATO) operation, known as Resolute Support

+Mission.4 The NATO operation is a training, advisory and assistance mission designed to support the Afghan security forces and institutions.
+New Zealand personnel currently deployed in Afghanistan are primarily engaged in training roles. s6(a)